An English Teen, Circumcised in the USA

 “I just want to be circumcised, that’s all.
 Everyone else is…there’s no law against it, is there?”
 He shrugged uncomfortably, less prepared than he thought for justifying his demand.

 "No law, no. But there is common sense, and I think Mum's right.”
 His dad’s calm approach ate into his resolve and Luke slumped over the table, crestfallen.

 “Sunshine, I've no idea where this has all come from, but in any case an operation like that isn't going to be covered by insurance and, like Grandpa always used to say, 'If it's not bust, don't fix it!'"

 And that had been their last word on the subject that day.

-He was more than disappointed - he was pissed off!
+He was more than disappointed—he was totally pissed off!
 What the hell had it to do with them?
-And if they hoped he was just going to grow out of the idea in a couple of days, they’d got another thing coming!
+And if they hoped he was just going to grow out of the idea in a couple of days, they’d got another think coming!

 In the midst of it all, Simon thought he was COMPLETELY NUTS!

-While they were playing on their PS2 one afternoon, he tried to explain his reasons for being skinned as best he could - well, at least he told Simon about the 'fitting in' bit, and carefully brushed over the other thing that he tried to hide from everyone.
+While they were playing on their PS2 one afternoon, Luke tried to explain his reasons for being skinned as best he could—well, at least he told Simon about the 'fitting in' bit, and carefully brushed over the other thing that he tried to hide from everyone.
 The truth was, he thought about sex almost all the time these days, and you couldn’t think about sex without bringing your dick into it!

 It wasn't like Simon to ridicule people and their ideas, but after hearing some of the details of foreskin surgery, he did go for a bit of brotherly teasing.